pigpigyyy/Yuescript/doc/docs/try/README.md

-# Yuescript Online Compiler
+# YueScript Online Compiler
 ---

-Try Yuescript in the browser with WASM.
+Try YueScript in the browser with WASM.

 <YueCompiler />